-Health and COVID-19 response in 2020
+Health and COVID-19 response

-- Refugees have access to public health services, including COVID-19 testing and treatment equal to nationals. - Bhutanese refugees have access to the National Health Insurance Scheme (NHIS) which started to be rolled out so far only in Province 1. - UNHCR has supported the COVID-19 response in multiple sectors, such as Cash Based Interventions (CBI), WASH (Water/Sanitation/Health), SGBV prevention & response, Education, Livelihoods, Counselling through UNHCR 24/7 Hotline services for refugees.
+- Refugees have access to public health services, including COVID-19 vaccines, testing and treatment equal to nationals.
+Nepal became the first country is Asia and the Pacific to provide COVID-19 vaccinations to refugees, following the Government of Nepal inclusion of refugees in the national vaccination campaign in March 2021. - UNHCR has supported Nepal's COVID-19 response in multiple sectors, such as Cash Based Interventions (CBI), WASH (Water/Sanitation/Health), SGBV prevention & response, Education, Livelihoods, Counselling through UNHCR 24/7 Hotline services for refugees.
 Tele-counselling services replace the former face to face counselling for less urgent protection issues three times per week.
-Since the COVID-19 lockdown in March 2020, UNHCR and its Partners carried out over 6,000 protection interventions. - In Kathmandu and Damak, UNHCR has funded ambulance services to support access to hospitals for COVID-19 and other medical emergencies of refugees and the host community.
+Since the COVID-19 lockdown in March 2020, UNHCR and its Partners carried out over 10,000 protection interventions. - In Kathmandu and Damak, UNHCR has funded ambulance services to support access to hospitals for COVID-19 patients and other medical emergencies of refugees and the host community.
 UNHCR provided medical equipment to Damak and Pathari-Sanischare Municipal Hospital in Province 1 and to the Tribhuvan University Teaching Hospital in Kathmandu and coordinates with the Government and local authorities to ensure refugees have access to PCR testing and to public health care.
-UNHCR donated to municipal authorities in Province 1 and in Kathmandu hospital beds, matrasses, sanitizers, surgical masks, PPE, dignity kits, Rapid Diagnostic Test kits, thermal guns etc.
+UNHCR donated to municipal authorities in Province 1 and in Kathmandu, ambulances, hospital beds, mattresses, sanitizers, surgical masks, PPE, dignity kits, Rapid Diagnostic Test kits, thermal guns, oxygen concentrators etc. UNHCR supported the construction of one Neo-natal Intensive Care Unit equipped with an intensive care facility for newly born babies at AMDA Hospital, Damak. - On 12 July 2021, Nepal received 1.5 million doses of Johnson & Johnson's vaccine from the United States.
+On the same day, the Government of Nepal Ministry of Health and Population (MoHP) issued a circular specifying refugees aged 18 and above, as one of several target population groups who are eligible to receive the J&J vaccine.
+UNHCR has been coordinating closely with MoHP, local government health officers at the ward level, local NGO health partners and refugees at the household and leadership level to ensure timely information dissemination of the circular and continued monitoring of the vaccine roll out to refugees at the local level.
+UNHCR Nepal, as part of its ongoing COVID-19 response efforts has also provided cash-based interventions (CBI) for use as an emergency buffer for purchasing food and household items.